 - Go to Administration > System Settings > Agents.

 - Select Allow Agent-Initiated Activation.

-- In the top right corner, go to Support > Deployment Scripts.
+- In the upper right corner of the Deep Security Manager console, click Support > Deployment Scripts.

-If you are using Amazon Web Services and deploying new EC2 or VPC instances, copy the generated script and paste it into the User Data field.
+If you are using Amazon Web Services and deploying new Amazon EC2, Amazon WorkSpace, or VPC instances, copy the generated script and paste it into the User Data field.
 This will let you launch existing Amazon Machine Images (AMIs) and automatically install and activate the agent at startup.
 The new instances must be able to access the URLs specified in the generated deployment script.
-This means that your Deep Security Manager must be either Internet-facing, connected to AWS via VPN / Direct Link, or that your Deep Security Manager be deployed on Amazon Web Services too.
+This means that your Deep Security Manager must be either Internet-facing, connected to AWS via VPN or Direct Link, or that your Deep Security Manager be deployed on Amazon Web Services too.